About Disputes

 - The account was debited before the date authorized.

-- The amount debited was different than the amount that was authorized.
+- The amount debited was different from the amount that was authorized.

 - The account holder revoked authorization prior to the funds being debited.

-- Account holders have 60 days to dispute a transaction, depending on the ACH type.
+- Account holders can have 60 days to dispute a transaction, depending on the ACH type.

 - The ACH dispute is evaluated only by the banks.
 There is no intermediary to arbitrate claims.